 The cost will depend on how ambitious the design is and how much square feet you need.
 For example, building a studio home using a single container will cost around £20,000.
 That said, for a more elaborate design, you could end up spending hundreds of thousands.

 Costa-Rican architect Maria José Trejos, designed an eight-container home which is unique and likely cost quite a bit.

 What is the best way to finance a shipping container home?

-You should be able to finance your container home using a mortgage as long as it’s considered a ‘permanent structure’ (i.e sitting on permanent foundations) and is on land you own.
+You should be able to finance your recycled shipping container house using a mortgage as long as it’s considered a ‘permanent structure’ (i.e sitting on permanent foundations) and is on land you own.
 The mortgage can cover both the cost of the build and the land.

 However, if your container home isn’t considered a ‘permanent structure’ or will be sited on rented land, then it’s unlikely you’ll be able to get a mortgage.
 However, you can still finance it through a personal loan.

 It’s worth discussing your options with a mortgage broker or IFA.